pythoncanarias/eoi/databases/index.rst

 Este nuevo *sistema de gestión de bases de datos* podía a la vez eliminar redundancias y hacer los datos más consistentes entre las aplicaciones.
-También podría proporcionar control de acceso a los datos a diferentes tipos de usuarios.
+Ofrecía además otras ventajas: podría proporcionar control de acceso a los datos a diferentes tipos de usuarios.
 Aprovechando la centralidad de este sistema, se facilitaban también las copias de seguridad, la seguridad de las transacciones y la seguridad de que las actividades de múltiples usuarios no interfirieran entre si.

 Estos dos sistemas definieron los primeros sistemas de bases de datos, IMS a las bases de datos jerárquicas e IDS a las sistemas de bases de datos en red.
 (Charlie Bachman recibió el premio ACM A.M.
-Turing por est y otros trabajos en 1973).
+Turing por este y otros trabajos en 1973).

-COBOL, a popular programming language for business applications, had been designed by an organization called the Conference on Data System Languages (CODASYL).
-In the late 1960s, CODASYL created a working group called the Data Base Task Group (DBTG) to define a standard sublanguage for database applications, to be embedded in COBOL.
-Charlie Bachman was a member of DBTG, and its work was strongly influenced by his ideas and experience in designing IDS.
-DBTG issued a preliminary report in 1969 and a final report in 1971.9 In the early 1970s, the DBTG report was considered the leading candidate for a standard database language.

- E.F.
-(Ted) Codd was continuing his work on the relational data model at the IBM San Jose Research Laboratory, a sister lab to Yorktown.
-As part of my work in learning the state of the art in database management, I read Codd’s 1970 paper.
-On first reading, I was not too impressed.
-The paper contained a lot of mathematical jargon.
-It introduced the concepts of data independence and normalization, defined a relation as a subset of the Cartesian product of a set of domains, proposed that the first-order predicate calculus could serve as a standard for measuring the expressive power of query languages, and introduced a set of operators that became known as the “relational algebra.”
-My impression was that the paper was of some theoretical interest but was not grounded in practical engineering.

- Following the publication of Codd’s 1970 paper, relational databases were getting a good deal of attention, but it still wasn’t clear how practical they were.
-The whole idea hinged on building an optimizing compiler to translate high-level descriptive queries into efficient access plans.
-Some people were skeptical that a compiler could do this job as well as an expert human programmer could.
-The job of optimizing a database query is much more complex than managing registers.
-The advantages of the relational approach for users were well understood, but the question remained whether a relational system could meet the requirements of large-scale, multi-user database applications.

-In 1973, the IBM Research Division decided to create a new project at their San Jose, CA laboratory, where Ted Codd was working.
-The project, to be called “System R,” would build an industrial-strength relational database prototype, to gain experience and to influence IBM’s plans for future database products.
+El lenguaje de programación COBOL, orientado a aplicaciones de negocios, había sido diseñado por una organización conocida como *Conference on Data System Languages* (CODASYL).
+A finales de los 60, se creo un grupo de trabajo, llamado *Data Base Task Group* (DBTG), con el objetivo de definir un lenguaje estándar para las aplicaciones de bases de datos, que pudiera ser embebido en COBOL.
+Bachman formaba parte de este grupo, por lo que sus ideas influyeron decisivamente en el mismo.

+Por otro lado, `Edgar Frank «Ted» Codd`_, un científico informático inglés, había estado trabajando en su modelo *relacional* de base de datos en IBM.
+En una publicación de 1970, "Un modelo relacional de datos para grandes bancos de datos compartidos" (*A Relational Model of Data for Large Shared Data Banks*) definía un modelo fuertemente matemático, en el que se introdujeron conceptos fundamentales como independencia de datos, normalización, el propio concepto de *relacion* se definía como un subconjunto del producto cartesiano de un conjunto de dominios.
+También introdujo la idea de que era posible usar el cálculo de predicados de primer orden como una forma ideal de estimar la potencia de futuros lenguajes de consulta, y definió un conjunto de operadores, mas tarde conocidos como "Álgebra relacional".

+Muchos investigadores y empresas del momento no prestaron mucha atención a este enfoque, considerándolo como un documento de interés teórico, alejado de los requerimientos prácticos de la industria.
+La idea consistía en construir un compilador que tradujera de forma óptima desde las descripciones de alto nivel de las consultas, a un plan de ejecución que produjera los resultados buscados.
+Algunos expertos se mostraron escépticos de que se consiguiera un nivel de traducción lo suficientemente bueno como para competir con el que podría producir un programador humano.
+Las ventajas del sistema relacional eran evidentes, pero había dudas acerca de si sería posible conseguir un rendimiento aceptable para bases de datos masivas y con múltiples usuarios.

+En 1973, la división de investigación de IBM decidió a crear un nuevo proyecto en sus oficinas de San Jose, en California, donde estaba trabajando Ted Codd.
+El proyecto, más tarde bautizado "System R", consistía en crear un prototipo de gestor de base de datos relacional.

+Más o menos al mismo tiempo, en la Universidad de Berkeley, bajo el liderazgo de los profesores `Michael Stonebraker`_ y `Gene Wong`_

+.. _Michael Stonebraker:

 At about the same time, a research project was taking shape at UC Berkeley under the leadership of Professors Michael Stonebraker and Gene Wong.
 This project was called INGRES, an acronym for Interactive Graphics and Retrieval System (also the name of an 18th century French artist, Jean Auguste Dominique Ingres).
 Like System R, INGRES intended to explore relational database technology and demonstrate its feasibility for use in a production environment.
 Funding for INGRES was provided by several federal agencies, including the National Science Foundation.
 Over its active life from 1973 to 1979, INGRES provided research opportunities and practical experience for about two dozen UC students, many of whom went on to take leading positions at various companies in the rapidly growing database industry.

 Modelo Relacional

 ------------------------------------------------------------------------

 The essence of a relational system is that all information is represented by data values, never by explicit connections between records.
 Queries are framed in a high-level descriptive language based only on data values.
 An optimizing compiler then translates each query into an efficient plan, using access aids that underlie the data values (B-tree indexes, hash tables, sort-merge join algorithms, and so on).
 Users do not need to see the access aids—in fact, they can be changed and new ones can be added, without affecting existing applications (except possibly by improving performance).
 This is basically the same idea found in high-level programming languages, in which mathematical formulas are compiled into procedures for loading registers and performing arithmetic.

 Both the System R group and the INGRES group had ambitious agendas.
 They had to develop software techniques for implementing relational data on top of an operating system (VM/CMS in the case of System R; Unix in the case of INGRES).
 They also had to design a user interface, including a relational query language, and build an optimizing compiler to translate that query language into efficient execution plans.
 Both System R and INGRES existed in environments that encouraged their members to attend conferences, share experiences with colleagues (including each other), and publish papers in the open technical literature.
 This open collaborative environment would prove to be crucial to the impact that both projects would have on the software industry.
 Over the course of their existence, System R and INGRES each published more than 40 technical papers.6,22 In 1988, System R and INGRES jointly received the ACM Software System Award for their contributions to relational database technology.

 Two more facts about SIGFIDET 1974 may be worth mentioning.
 The first is that, after this meeting, the participants in the Special Interest Group realized that what they were doing was managing data, and changed the name of the group to SIGMOD, the Special Interest Group on Management of Data.
 SIGMOD continues to hold annual meetings, which are among the most widely respected conferences in the field of data management.
 The second fact is that, hidden on page 249 of the Proceedings of SIGFIDET 1974 was a short paper by Don Chamberlin and Ray Boyce, titled “SEQUEL: A Structured English Query Language”.

-Our specific goals were to design a query language with the following properties:
+Our specific goals were to design a query language with the following
+ properties:

     The language should be declarative (non-procedural) and based on Codd’s relational concepts.